nguyentumine/AIO-Boot/README.md

 - Boot via LAN with Tiny PXE Server.
 - Automatically identifying and boot into the operating system installed on HDD: FreeBSD, Mac OS X/Darwin, Windows 7/8.1/10/Vista, Windows NT/2000/XP, Windows 98/ME, MS-DOS, FreeDOS, Linux distributions, Android-x86 and Remix OS 32bit/64bit...
 You will not need to worry about problems boot error, error loss boot ...
 - One or more partitions, AIO Boot also supports hidden partition.
+- Support hotkeys for Grub2.
+At the main menu, if you want to boot into a certain menu, simply press their hot key.
+For example, to restart your computer, you simply press the "r" or "o" to shutdown.
 - Supports multiple languages, including Vietnamese, English, Russian and French...

 #### Some issues to be resolved: